tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - allelic exclusion conventional for TCR β
  - TCR α expression less strictly regulated, endogenous TCR α chains often found in association with transgenic TCR β chains in transgenic mice
  - TCR α may make multiple rearrangements on each chromosome
+# Multisystem immune-related adverse events associated with immune checkpoint inhibitors for treatment of non-small cell lung cancer
+ - multisystem irAEs associated with improved survival from ICIs in NSCLC (adjusting for treatment duration)
 # Negative binomial additive model for RNA-Seq data analysis
 ## Methods for differential expression analysis
  - DESeq2, edgeR (based on negative binomial regression to model gene counts)